Use Acceptance and Mindfulness to build a life that is rich, fulfilling and fun!

 Being Open means learning to respond more effectively to the painful and unpleasant thoughts and feelings that are an inevitable part of the human experience, so that they no longer act as a barrier between you and the things that you value.

 Being Aware means easing out of automatic pilot mode and beginning to connect with what is going on around us and inside us right here and now.
 It means using the skill of mindfulness to notice the small details and beauty around us that we can miss when we’re wrapped up in our busy minds, problem-solving, comparing, judging, criticising and doing all the things that minds are great at!
 That awareness can also help us to notice the opportunities that may have slipped under our radar – opportunities to know ourselves better, opportunities to do more of the things that make life worth living.

 Being Active simply means becoming clear on what matters to us most in life, and then pursuing those things vigorously – living life on purpose, rather than drifting through unconsciously.
 It’s about knowing the kind of person that you want to be, the kind of life you want to live, and then intentionally taking steps in that direction.
 More than that, it’s about doing so even when you know that it might be uncomfortable or challenging, and being fully open to and aware of the experience as you go.

 Three simple skills.
 And while they might be simple, the impact they have on your life could be transformative.
-In our book ‘ACTivate Your Life’ we guide you through how to become more Open, Aware and Active – how to nurture a mindful approach to life and use this perspective to do more of the things that you love.
-It’s available now from Amazon.com and iTunes.
+Read ‘ACTivate Your Life’ a book that will teach you how to become more Open, Aware and Active – how to nurture a mindful approach to life and use this perspective to do more of the things that you love.